Kyle46220/udou-gatsby/Notes.md

 my goal today is to figure out responive layout grid for the card components, and make a large feature card.

 So with the css. you have some universal components in a universal file, then you have modules specific to components, and then in each instance of a component you have the syled component instance, and then for tiny little changes you can use the inline js attribute styling.

+getting the hang of using the component library.
+ITs pretty easy really.
+Very quick to build pages roughly.
+Formatting everything well and doing the media queries will be a bit harder but so far so good.

+I just had a thought about how I want to do a business plan.
+Like what are the steps to getting another developer building this app?

+How far do I go on my won?
+I'm going to write this in another doc now.